Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Short exact sequences of infinite dimensional Hermitian vector bundles

-Indeed, by combining the basic facts concerning the duality of ind- and pro-hermitian vector bundles presented in Section \ref{dualindpro}, the results on exact sequences in $CP_A$ and $CTC_A$ established paragraph \ref{stricshortdual} (in the special case where $A= \OK$, and therefore satisfies $\mathbf{Ded_3}$), and the basic theory of Hilbert spaces, one may establish the following proposition, the proof of which is left to the reader:
+Namely, by combining the basic facts concerning the duality of ind- and pro-Hermitian vector bundles presented in Section \ref{dualindpro}, the results on exact sequences in $\CP_A$ and $\CTC_A$ established paragraph \ref{stricshortdual} (in the special case where $A= \OK$, and therefore satisfies $\mathbf{Ded_3}$), and the basic theory of Hilbert spaces, one may establish the following proposition, the proof of which is left to the reader:

-\begin{proposition} Let $\Eb,$ $\Fb$ and $\Gb$ be three ind-hermitian vector bundles over $\Spec \OK,$ and let $\Eb^\vee$, $\Fb^\vee$ and $\Gb^\vee$ be the dual pro-hermitian vector bundles over $\Spec \OK$.
+\begin{proposition} Let $\Eb,$ $\Fb$ and $\Gb$ be three ind-Hermitian vector bundles over $\Spec \OK,$ and let $\Eb^\vee$, $\Fb^\vee$ and $\Gb^\vee$ be the dual pro-Hermitian vector bundles over $\Spec \OK$.

-For any two morphisms $i : \Eb \lra \Fb$ and $q: \Fb \lra \Gb$ of ind-hermitian vector bundles over $\Spec \OK,$ the diagram
+For any two morphisms $i : \Eb \lra \Fb$ and $q: \Fb \lra \Gb$ of ind-Hermitian vector bundles over $\Spec \OK,$ the diagram

-is a short exact sequence (resp. an admissible short exact sequence) of ind-hermitian vector bundles over $\Spec \OK$ if and only if the dual diagram
+is a short exact sequence (resp. an admissible short exact sequence) of ind-Hermitian vector bundles over $\Spec \OK$ if and only if the dual diagram

-is a short exact sequence (resp. an admissible short exact sequence) of pro-hermitian vector bundles over $\Spec \OK$. \end{proposition}
+is a short exact sequence (resp. an admissible short exact sequence) of pro-Hermitian vector bundles over $\Spec \OK$. \end{proposition}

-\subsection{Short exact sequences and $\theta$-invariants of pro-hermitian vector bundles}
+\section{Short exact sequences and $\theta$-invariants of pro-Hermitian vector bundles}

-This section is devoted to the following extension to infinite dimensional hermitian vector bundles of the sub-additivity of the $\theta$-invariants established for finite rank hermitian vector bundles in Section \ref{subadd} and Paragraph \ref{alternating}.
+This section is devoted to the following extension to infinite dimensional Hermitian vector bundles of the sub-additivity of the $\theta$-invariants established for finite rank Hermitian vector bundles in Section \ref{subadd} and Subsection \ref{alternating}.

-\begin{theorem} Consider an admissible short exact sequence of pro-hermitian vector bundles over the arithmetic curve $\Spec \OK$:
+\begin{theorem} Consider an admissible short exact sequence of pro-Hermitian vector bundles over the arithmetic curve $\Spec \OK$:

 1) The following inequalities hold in $[0, + \infty]$:

 and